 Through quotas, the government requires a limit on the volume of imported products entering the domestic market.
 To enforce it, the government has granted import licenses to several companies.
 The government limits the import volume for each company.
 They can send goods from any country until they reach the quota.

-In doing so, the government may set a fixed quota.
-That limits the maximum volume that can be shipped from abroad.
+The government may set a fixed quota to limit the maximum volume that can be shipped from abroad.
 For example, the government limits sugar imports by 1 million tonnes.

 Alternatively, the government applies an additional tariff-rate quota.
 In this case, the government still allows the import volume to exceed the quota but imposes higher tariffs.
 For example, sugar imports may exceed 1 million tonnes.
 Still, importers must pay an import duty of 30%, which is higher than the normal rate of 10%.